-Getting Started is made up of four modules, which need to be completed before you can be fully appointed.
-Getting Started needs to be completed within five months of receiving your provisional appointment and is part of the appointments process for your role.
-You will need to complete three modules as part of Getting Started:
+Getting Started is made up of four modules, which must be completed before your appointment becomes Full and is part of the appointments process for your role.

 Although there are suggestions about which modules may be best to complete first, these modules can be completed in any order, and are aimed at introducing you to your new role and giving you the basic information and skills needed to get started.

 It is likely that you already have skills and knowledge gained outside of Scouting that can be used to meet some of your Scout training requirements.
 This means that for some modules, you may not need to do any extra learning, or may only have learning to do for certain topics.

 The on-line Check Your Knowledge form will help you to look at what you already know and, with the help of your Training Adviser, decide what learning you need to complete for each module.
 The form has been designed to reflect the key learning objectives of each module.
 Your Training Adviser will use this, along with discussions with you, to create your Personal Learning Plan (PLP) and agree it with you.

 The results from your 'Check Your Knowledge' form will be sent to your Training Advisor once completed.

 To create a plan for an individual’s learning based on the requirements of the job and taking into account the individual’sneeds.